veryl-lang/doc/book/src/07_appendix/02_semantic_error.md

 This error is reported when the `signed` modifier is applied to a fixed-width type (e.g. `u32`).
 Remove the `signed` modifier.

+### function_output_in_always_ff

+This error is reported when an output parameter written by a function called from `always_ff` is connected to an object outside the process.
+Connect the output to a process-local variable, then assign that variable to the intended HDL object explicitly.

 ### generic_inference_failed

 This error is reported when the actual generic arguments of a function call are omitted